 - Service HVAC Systems and Schedule Quality Assurance Testing: Given the environmental dangers of re-opening in the wake of COVID-19, it’s no longer safe to postpone the maintenance of HVAC systems within vacant buildings.
-High humidity within air ducts leave these systems ripe for bacteria growth.
+High humidity within air ducts leaves these systems ripe for bacteria growth.
 You can schedule quality assurance testing to verify the effectiveness of this cleaning through IndoorDoctor.

 - Test Water Systems: IndoorDoctor can help ensure clean, bacteria-free water after a prolonged shutdown through their independent water testing.

 - COVID-19 Sampling: It is now well-documented that the coronavirus lives on surfaces from hours to days.
 IndoorDoctor is one of the few companies in the nation that offers surface sampling for COVID-19.
-Furthermore IndoorDoctor instantly checks cleanliness by using our ATP meters that measure actively growing microorganisms.
+Furthermore, IndoorDoctor instantly checks cleanliness by using our ATP meters that measure actively growing microorganisms.

 Contact IndoorDoctor today to learn more about how we can help you safely reopen your vacant building.